equalizedigital/block-email-domains-for-gravityforms/readme.txt

 2. **Search** for "Gravity Forms Block Email Domains"
 3. **Install** and then **Activate** Gravity Forms Block Email Domains from your Plugins page
 4. **Navigate** to your gravity form
-5. **Set** a comma separated list of blocked domains and a custom validation message on an email field in the advanced tab
+5. **Set** a comma separated list of blocked domains and a custom validation message on any email field in the advanced tab

 == Screenshots ==